AbeeraTahir/AbeeraTahir/README.md

 - 👩‍🎓 Bachelor's Degree holder in Computer Science | [Microverse](https://www.microverse.org/?grsf=nnlhmv) graduate 🎓
 - ❤️ Love to work with **JS | TS | React | Nextjs | Redux**
-- 💻 Passionate about building dynamic and user-friendly web applications
+- 💻 Passionate about building seamless and user-friendly web applications
 - 🚀 Eager to learn new technologies
 - 🌎 Collaborating remotely with developers from various locations